DavidSone11/DEMO_AUTOCOMPLETE_CLIENT/README.md

 angular-custom-select
 =========================
 it's an AngularJS directive that builds easily styleable, functional dropdowns using divs, rather than the not-so-customizable select element.
 It supports ng-model and ng-options, as well as options to customize placeholder text, control disabled states, and specify the classes applied to dropdown elements.
+You can
-You can check out a demo here.
+__You can <a href="https://s3.amazonaws.com/angular-custom-select/example.html" target="_blank">check out a demo here</a>.__

 start lite-server
 ================